ddmills/geotic/readme.md

 -   **entity** a unique id and a collection of components
 -   **component** a data container
--   **query** a way to gather collections of entities that match some criteria, for use in systems.
+-   **query** a way to gather collections of entities that match some criteria, for use in systems
 -   **prefab** a pre-defined collection of components and even other prefabs to quickly build entities
 -   **event** a message to an entity and it's components